Will I have to select one department to work in over the summer?

 Do you hire more summer associates than you expect to be able to make offers to?

-We hire the number of summer associates we want for our Fall class and hire each with the expectation that all of our summer associates will receive offers at the end of the summer.
+We hire the number of summer associates we want for our fall class and hire each with the goal and expectation that all of our summer associates will receive offers at the end of the summer.

 Can I do pro bono work?

 Each of our associates spends one week during the summer program working in the offices of a public interest organization with which SRZ has a relationship.
-In recent years, summer associates worked at organizations such as Riverkeeper, New York Lawyers for the Public Interest, Legal Services for the Elderly in Queens, NYS Capital Defenders, and Human Rights First.
-Summer associates also have other opportunities do work on pro bono matters throughout the course of their summer at SRZ.
+In recent years, summer associates worked at organizations such as Riverkeeper, New York Lawyers for the Public Interest, Legal Services for the Elderly in Queens, and Human Rights First.
+Summer associates also have other opportunities to work on pro bono matters throughout the course of their summer at SRZ.

 What distinguishes your summer program from those at other large firms?